 If asynchronous PAE configuration is selected, the PAE is asserted LOW on the LOW-to-HIGH transition of the Read Clock (RCLK).
 PAE is reset to HIGH on the LOW-to-HIGH transition of the Write Clock (WCLK).
 If synchronous PAE configuration is selected, the PAE is updated on the rising edge of RCLK.
-See Figure 26, Asynchronous Programmable Almost-Empty Flag Timing (IDT Standard and FWFT Mode), for the relevant timing information.
+See Figure 26, Asynchronous Programmable Almost-Empty Flag Timing (IDT Standard and FWFT Mode).